fmtr/amniotic/readme.md

 # Amniotic

-A multi-output, multi-channel ambient sound library for Home Assistant
+A multi-output, multi-channel ambient sound mixer for Home Assistant.

-Lets you create custom ambient audio mixes - e.g. mixing Waterfall sounds with Birdsong from one set of speakers, while playing Fireplace sounds from a second pair of speakers in a different room, and so on.
+Amniotic lets you create on-the-fly custom ambient audio mixes - e.g. mixing Waterfall sounds with Birdsong from one set of speakers, while playing Fireplace sounds from a second set of speakers in a different room, and so on.

 The library integrates with Home Assistant via MQTT as a new device, allowing you to create and control ambient mixes from the Home Assistant interface.

-## Concepts

-Amniotic uses multiple Channels.
-Channel here doesn't mean speaker channel (e.g. left and right) but a directory consisting of a certain theme of ambient sounds (e.g. Birdsong or Rain).
-See the *Adding Audio File* section for more on this.

 ## Setting Up